ReviveToday/DiscordMessenger/readme.txt

 This is also accessible by right-clicking a desired channel, and clicking **Edit channel**.

 == Changelog ==
+= 1.2.1 =
+* Internal changes to allow for upload to the WordPress Codex.

 = 1.2 =
 * Option to one-time disable the updater on a post/page.